What to Ask at Your First Coaching Session

 Know yourself and the tasks ahead, and you will know success.

-Sometimes, however, our knowledge of ourselves is clouded by idealised images and expectations.
+Our knowledge of ourselves can be clouded by idealised images and expectations.
 We imagine we can take on far more than we really can.
 Other times, we inflate the seriousness of the issue by setting ourselves impossible standards we’re doomed to fall short of.

-One of the most valuable questions you can ever ask a coach is whether they think your goals seem reasonable and achievable.
+Ask your coach whether your goals seem reasonable and achievable.
 Set goals that motivate you, not discourage you.

 “How should I be challenged?”

-In order to get the most of coaching, you need to be challenged.
+In order to get the most out of coaching, you need to be challenged.

 After long periods in the same job, there’s a tendency to get comfortable.
 In that comfort, bad habits start to form.
 Corners are cut.
-Little mistakes creep in that become learnt behaviour, settling to our routines like barnacles to the hull of a boat.
+Little mistakes creep in that become learnt behaviour.
+Our work routines become muscle memory, which is not always a good thing.

 “Am I being honest?”

 We really do have the capacity to see ourselves through a less than honest lens!
 So be upfront with your coach as much as possible, giving them all the gory details of your work habits and practices.
-The more you communicate with them the more you’ll get out from the course.
+The more you communicate with them the more you’ll get out of your course.

 Likewise, keep an open mind and be ready to receive new experiences and insights.
 When you are open to the greatest change, you can grasp the greatest opportunities.